 Jesus told this story.
 "A farmer went out to plant some seed.
-As he was spreading the seeds by hand, some seeds happened to fall on the path.
-But birds came and ate all of those seeds."
+As he was spreading the seed by hand, some of the seed happened to fall on the path.
+But birds came and ate all of that seed."

-"Other seeds fell on rocky ground, where there was very little soil.
-The seeds in the rocky ground sprouted quickly, but their roots were not able to go deep into the soil.
+"Other seed fell on rocky ground, where there was very little soil.
+The seed in the rocky ground sprouted quickly, but its roots were not able to go deep into the soil.
 When the sun came up and it got hot, the plants withered and died."

-"Still other seeds fell among thorn bushes.
-Those seeds began to grow, but the thorns choked them out.
-So the plants that grew from the seeds in the thorny ground did not produce any grain."
+"Still other seed fell among thorn bushes.
+This seed began to grow, but the thorns choked it out.
+So the plants that grew from the seed in the thorny ground did not produce any grain."

-"Other seeds fell into good soil.
-These seeds grew up and produced 30, 60, or even 100 times as much grain as the seed that had been planted.
+"Other seed fell into good soil.
+This seed grew up and produced 30, 60, or even 100 times as much grain as the seed that had been planted.
 Whoever wants to follow God, let him pay attention to what I am saying!"